ClusterHQ/flocker/CONTRIBUTING.rst

 2. If the problem is non-trivial discuss the issue and best solution with the core development team via the issue.

-3. Fork the repository on github.
+3. Fork the repository on GitHub.
    Add a note in the issue so people know you're working on it.

 4. Implement your change.